 Both films end with these characters recognising that destruction is all that’s left to them.
 It’s bleak and upsetting.

 Although separated by time, production techniques, and culture, there is more that connects these two fascinating films than one might expect.
 The Creature Walks Among Us and The Lure offer striking and unpleasant depictions of self-destruction for the benefit of immoral causes – and immoral men.
-Whether in the soulful eyes of stuntman Don Megowan (who played the Gill Man on land), or the youthful innocence of Marta Mazurek’s portrayal of Silver, these films construct characters who, despite and because of their Otherness, are deeply sympathetic.
+Whether in the soulful eyes of stuntman Don Megowan (who played the Gill Man on land), or the youthful innocence of Marta Mazurek’s portrayal of Silver, these films construct characters who, because of their Otherness, are deeply sympathetic.
 Thus, their treatment is all the more tragic, and the films’ narratives more potent.

 The destruction of self – whether physically, symbolically, or spiritually – for the whims of an uncaring party is a horror, and these films excel at depicting it.